 I’ll get this out of the way first: Men, there is no reason you can’t use just any sheet mask.
-The (usually) paper masks are soaked in serum and, depending on the ingredients, putting them on your face for fifteen minutes after a quick wash can help with everything from dehydration and acne to redness and signs of aging.
+The (typically) paper masks are soaked in serum and, depending on the ingredients, putting them on your face for 15 minutes after a quick wash can help with everything from dehydration and acne to redness and signs of aging.
+Beyond the visible payoff, it’s also a very effective way to force yourself to relax for a few minutes.
 If they’re good enough for Cristiano Ronaldo, Chris Pratt, and Diddy, they’re good enough for you.

 My favorite all-around sheet mask

-I didn’t want to like the Jaxon Lane Bro Mask, but it turned out to be the only sheet mask I tried that had been holistically designed with men in mind.
-It tackles every issue I have as a male sheet mask-user.
-It comes in two parts, which allows you to just use the top half if you have a beard.
-Like the Every Man Jack, it also fits my whole face.
-The mask isn’t made of paper, either, but a thick hydrogel that hugs my face closely and doesn’t slip even when I walked around my apartment with it on (I’ve found that if your face is wet, it adheres less well, so dry off completely).
+I didn’t want to like the Jaxon Lane Bro Mask (that name!), but it turned out to be one of the only sheet masks I tried that had been holistically designed with men in mind.
+It tackles every issue I have as a male sheet-mask user.
+It comes in two parts, which allows you to use only the top half if you have a beard.
+And unlike others I’ve tried, this one actually fits my whole face.
+The mask isn’t made of paper, but rather a thick hydrogel that hugs my face closely and doesn’t slip even when I walked around my apartment with it on (I’ve found that if your face is wet, it adheres less well, so dry off completely).

-The cool gel also makes the mask incredibly refreshing — a bonus in a formula full of actives that create a slight tingle when applied.
+The cool gel also makes the mask incredibly refreshing — a bonus in a formula full of active ingredients that creates a slight tingle when applied.
 The ingredients are formulated for typical men’s issues, like redness, sun damage, dehydration, and breakouts.
-Like some others, it uses green tea, but also includes niacinamide (a powerful acne-fighting version of Vitamin B3), collagen for anti-aging, and antioxidants like ginger and licorice root.
+Like some others, it uses green tea, but also includes niacinamide (a powerful acne-fighting version of vitamin B3), collagen for anti-aging, and antioxidants like ginger and licorice root.
 I truthfully didn’t want to take the mask off, it felt so good, but after I did, my skin was noticeably more hydrated and calm.
 I’d use it every day if I could.

 My favorite special-occasion sheet mask

 For me, this is another near-perfect mask for men.
-It’s in two parts (so you don’t have to use the bottom if you have a beard), is made from thick bio cellulose that’s never left sticky paper fibers on my face (the way cheaper masks can), and it imparts crazy moisture without being sticky.
-The hydration lasts not just in the immediate aftermath of using the mask but for nearly four or five days afterward.
+It comes in two parts (so you don’t have to use the bottom if you have a beard), is made from thick biocellulose that’s never left sticky paper fibers on my face (the way cheaper masks can), and it imparts crazy moisture without being sticky.
+And the hydration lasts four or five days after using it.
 It’s like the ultimate post-hangover reviver.
-I know — it’s incredibly expensive at $20 a mask, so I save it for the most special occasions.
+At $20 a mask, it’s incredibly expensive, so I save it for the most special occasions.

 My favorite budget sheet mask